 The conference has grown substantially from its first year in 2010 where there were less than 75 attendees, to 2017 and 2018’s sold out conferences, and included members of social service organizations, law enforcement, the faith community and concerned citizens.
 “The turn-out this year was fantastic.
 It’s clear that folks are more aware than ever before about this issue and want to get educated to make a difference in their local communities,” shared Project Manager, Melissa Gomez.

 Workshops such as “Redefining Justice for Labor Trafficking Survivors,” “The Grey Line between Victim and Perpetrator,” and “Trauma Informed Art that Heals,” addressed complexities within the criminal justice system and the importance of multiple avenues for healing.
 One survivor shared her process of learning English and enrolling in college to reach her career aspiration of becoming a primary school teacher.
 Other speakers such as Debra Rush, the CEO and co-founder of Breaking the Chains, described the process of establishing the Central Valley’s first adult safe house, which is currently helping women escape systems of sexual exploitation through advocacy, direct services, housing, and education.
-For full descriptions of all workshops click here.

 The conference concluded with a dynamic dance performance by Fresno artist, Jasmin La Caris to Maya Angelou’s famous poem “Still I Rise,” challenging each attendee to make a difference through a personal contribution to the movement.